Easy gluten free pie crust

 How can you use gluten free pie dough?

 You can use this dough in any pie, tart or galette recipe (sweet or savory!).
 The dough makes enough for one 9-inch double crust pie, or 2 single crust pies (or 2 galettes).
-Whether it’s your favorite berry pie or a savory egg quiche, this crust won’t let you down.
-Don’t miss my easy strawberry galette recipe and my cinnamon and vanilla spiced apple galette!
+Whether it's your favorite berry pie or a savory egg quiche, this crust won't let you down.
+Don't miss my strawberry galette recipe, rhubarb galette with almond frangipane filling, apple galette, blueberry hand pies, savory spinach galette and chicken pot pie!

 Tips for making gluten free pie crusts: